Temporal Concatenation for Markov Decision Processes: Introduction

-In a nutshell, Temporal Concatenation is intended as a simple ``black box'' architecture to substantially speed up existing MDP algorithms, at the expense of potentially minor performance degradation.
-Firstly, a number of popular MDP algorithms admit a run-time that scales super-linearly in the horizon, $T$, in exchange for more favorable scalings in the size of the state and action spaces.
-For instance, the complexity of a linear-programming-based algorithm in \cite{tseng1990solving} scales as $\mathcal{O}(T^4)$, and that of the stochastic primal-dual method proposed by \cite{chen2016stochastic} scales as $\mathcal{O}(T^6)$.
-If an MDP algorithm requires $T^6$ steps to identify the optimal solution to the original instance, then by applying the Temporal Concatenation heuristic, the overall run-time becomes $2\cdot(T/2)^6 = 2^{-5} T^6$, a 32-fold improvement.
-Moreover, Temporal Concatenation can further accelerate computation because the optimal policies for the sub-instances can be derived entirely in parallel and do not rely on the results from one another.
-Crucially, the speed-up from parallelism is significant even if the original MDP algorithm's complexity is linear in the horizon (e.g., using the basic Bellman recursion), and a parallelism architecture is well suited for modern machine learning systems where the instance of a large-scale problem may be stored in separate servers to start with \cite{low2012distributed,chen2015mxnet, meng2016mllib}.
+In a nutshell, temporal concatenation is intended as a simple ``black box'' architecture to substantially speed up existing MDP algorithms, at the expense of potentially minor performance degradation.
+First, acceleration comes from the fact that the optimal policies for the sub-instances can be derived entirely in parallel.
+In particular, a classical MDP problem can be solved by conventional methods such as the value iteration, which has a time complexity growing linearly with the horizon, $T$.
+By applying the temporal concatenation architecture in this set-up, the computing time can, in principle, be reduced by half.
+This speed-up from parallelism can be significant if the original MDP algorithm's run-time is sufficiently long.
+In addition, we point out that a parallelism architecture is well suited for modern machine learning systems where the instance of a large-scale problem may be stored in separate servers to start with \cite{low2012distributed,chen2015mxnet, meng2016mllib}.
+Moreover, temporal concatenation can speed up computation even more significantly if the MDP algorithm in question admits a run-time that scales super-linearly in the horizon.
+Typically, these algorithms suffer a worse dependence on $T$ in exchange for a more favorable scaling in the size of the state and action spaces; see for instance, the complexity of a linear-programming-based algorithm in \cite{tseng1990solving} that scales as $\mathcal{O}(T^4)$, and that of the stochastic primal-dual method proposed by Chen and Wang \cite{chen2016stochastic}, which scales as $\mathcal{O}(T^6)$.

-While the computational benefit from using Temporal Concatenation is evident, the quality of its solution is not: by solving two sub-instances independently, it could be overly short-sighted and lead to strictly sub-optimal MDP policies.
+While the computational benefit from using temporal concatenation is evident, the quality of its solution is not: by solving two sub-instances independently, it could be overly short-sighted and lead to strictly sub-optimal MDP policies.
 Therefore, our theoretical results will focus on addressing the following question:

-\emph{How good is the policy generated by Temporal Concatenation, $\pi_{\rm TC}$, compared to the optimal policy to the original problem, $\pi^*$? }
+\emph{How good is the policy generated by temporal concatenation, $\pi_{\rm TC}$, compared to the optimal policy to the original problem, $\pi^*$? }